-Constructing a new Set of non-redundant motions
+Constructing a new set of nonredundant motions

-The set of all chain sequences (~33,000 entries) extracted from all crystallographically determined proteins deposited in the PDB was a subject to all-vs-all sequence alignment using the FASTA program (Pearson and Lipman 1988).
+The set of all chain sequences (~33,000 entries) extracted from all crystallographically determined proteins deposited in the PDB was subjected to all-versus-all sequence alignment using the FASTA program (Pearson and Lipman 1988).
 The pairs with greater than 99% identity (~700,000 pairs) were selected for the initial pool of tentative motions.
-Structural alignment for this set of tentative structure pairs was performed using Least Square Fit (LSQ) method to select pairs with RMSD (Root-Mean-Squared Deviation) greater than 1.5 Å. To achieve an optimal superposition of the two structures we used our in-house structural alignment routine which finds the solution for the parameters of the RMSD-minimizing rotation matrix (RM) as suggested by Kabsch (Kabsch.
-1976).
+Structural alignment for this set of tentative structure pairs was performed using the Least Square Fit (LSQ) method to select pairs with root-mean-squared deviation (RMSD) greater than 1.5 Å. To achieve an optimal superposition of the two structures, we used our in-house structural alignment routine, which finds the solution for the parameters of the RMSD-minimizing rotation matrix (RM) as suggested by Kabsch (1976).
 This RMSD value was used to select the final (comprehensive) set of structures within the chosen RMSD cutoff of 1.5 Å.

-In this comprehensive set of 13,571 structure pairs, 11217 were successfully "morphed", i.e. a motion pathway could be constructed by the morph server.
-From those, 7467 were located in the CATH database (Orengo 1997) by their PDB and chain identifiers (Fig. 2).
+In this comprehensive set of 13,571 structure pairs, 11,217 were successfully "morphed," i.e., a motion pathway could be constructed by the morph server.
+From those, 7467 were located in the CATH database (Orengo et al. 1997) by their PDB and chain identifiers (Fig. 2).
 Morphs falling into the same near-identical CATH level (defined as all sequences with 99% identity) were taken and examined collectively to identify a single best representative morph.
 Where possible, structure pairs with one domain missing were discarded and the groupings were further reduced by taking only those pairs with sequence length greater than the mean for each set, thus eliminating truncated proteins.
-Finally, the morph with median overall RMSD between the initial and final frames was selected as the representative entry.
-In those families where the set was too small to perform this procedure, the morph with highest RMSD (and in some cases, the only available morph) was selected by default.
-Thus the final (non-redundant) set of 377 morphs had no more than 95% sequence identity between any two entries.
-These morphs, in the context of the overall CATH schema, are displayed at http://molmovdb.org/nma
+Finally, the morph with the median overall RMSD between the initial and final frames was selected as the representative entry.
+In those families where the set was too small to perform this procedure, the morph with the highest RMSD (and in some cases, the only available morph) was selected by default.
+Thus the final (nonredundant) set of 377 morphs had no more than 95% sequence identity between any two entries.
+These morphs, in the context of the overall CATH schema, are displayed at http://molmovdb.org/nma.